endoflife-date/endoflife.date/CONTRIBUTING.md

 ---
 title: Timeturner
 layout: post
-# Possible values are os,db,app,lang,framework,device,service
+# Possible values are os,db,app,lang,framework,device,service,server-app
-# If you add a new value, please mention it on the PR Description
+# If you add a new value, please mention it on the PR Description.
+Some rough guidelines:
+# server-app are applications usually installed on the server-side
+# db is databases, os is operating systems, lang is programming languages
+# app is end-user applications
+# service is managed service offerings (SaaS/PaaS etc)
 category: os

 # What should be used to sort releases.
 Set to one of: